angular-ui/ui-scroll/README.md

 ### Adapter

 The adapter object is an internal object created for every instance of the scroller.
 Properties and methods of the adapter can be used to manipulate and assess the scroller the adapter was created for.

+The adapter object is determined via ui-scroll attribute "adapter", which value is construed as [assignable expression](#assignable-expressions).

 Adapter object implements the following properties: